sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-02-06-JUnit-testing-with-Objects.md

     var myTestSortedList = new MySortedList(new ArrayList<List.of(4, 5, 6), true);
 ```

-However, this has many of the same pros and cons of making
-a private field protected.
-It violates encapsulation, and creates a problem
+However, this has many of the same pros and cons.
+It violates encapsulation a bit, and creates a problem
 of having a "special constructor" in the implementation that's
 only used in the testing.
 In an ideal setting, the implementation
 classes should not need to be aware of the classes that test them.